What is Considered a Low GPA for Medical School? (+ Tips)

 Get weekly emails designed to help you become competitive for your dream school.

 You’re doing everything right, volunteering, shadowing, grinding through orgo, and yet, that GPA sits there like a weight.
 Every time you think about applying to med school, it’s the one number that makes you hesitate.
 But you know your GPA doesn’t tell the whole story.
 The good news?
-Adcoms know that too if you can show them.
+AdComs know that too if you can show them.

 In this article, we define what is considered a low GPA for medical school and look at averages across top programs.
-Then, we’ll dive into how Adcoms use a holistic review and what to do if you still have time to raise your GPA.
+Then, we’ll dive into how AdComs use a holistic review and what to do if you still have time to raise your GPA.
 Most importantly, you’ll get a strategy for how to stand out even with a low GPA.

 At Premed Catalyst, we’ve been right where you are.
 The uncertainty, the confusing premed checklists, the race to raise your academic numbers.
 That’s exactly why we created a free workshop to show you what it actually takes to become a competitive med school applicant.
 You’ll get nearly 2 hours of content sent straight to your inbox with real talk, actionable steps, and the clarity you’ve been missing.